fan-yang-mkt/fan-yang-mkt.github.io/index.md

 ## About Me

+Welcome to my personal website!
 I am currently an Assistant Professor of Marketing at NEOMA Business School.

-I obtained my Ph.D. in marketing from the University of British Columbia, Canada in 2022.
+Prior to joining NEOMA Business School, I obtained my Ph.D. in marketing from the University of British Columbia, Canada.
 Before that, I earned an M.Phil in Industrial Engineering and Logistics Management from Hong Kong University of Science and Technology (HKUST), and a B.Sc in Mathematics and Applied Mathematics from Sun Yat-Sen University, China.

+Please feel free to contact via fan.yang@neoma-bs.fr

 ## Research Interests